sanjaypatel2525/sanjaypatel2525.github.io/_posts/2019-05-12-Spring Bean life cycle.md

   first_name: ''
   last_name: ''
 ---
 As we discussed Spring has a full fledged container which manages the beans.
-It provide many code plugin points in bean intialization process throgh differenct ways .
+It provide many code plugin points in bean initialization process through different ways .

 * Java supported @PostConstruct and @PreDestroy annotations.
 * Implement BeanPostProcessor.
-* Mutliple different interfaces and overriding there methods.
+* Multiple different interfaces and overriding there methods.
 * init() and destroy() Or @Bean(initMethod="init",destroyMethod="destroy")
-* Spring evnt and listners
+* Spring event and listeners
 * Spring Boot Runners

 Here is rough idea behind method that will be called.
-## Bean Intialize
+## Bean Initialize
 ![smiley](/assets/2019-05-12-Spring Bean life cycle-1.JPG)

-## Bean Destory
+## Bean Destroy
 ![smiley](/assets/2019-05-12-Spring Bean life cycle-2.JPG)